AdobeDocs/experience-manager-screens.en/help/user-guide/managing-channels.md

 ![chlimage_1-27](assets/chlimage_1-27.png)

 >[!NOTE]
->
->To learn about creating a display in a location, please refer to:
+>To learn about creating a display in a location, refer to:
 >
 >* [Create and Manage Locations](managing-locations.md)
 >* [Create and Manage Displays](managing-displays.md)